mitali-mathur/mitali-mathur.github.io/_pages/teaching.md

 > "Excellent TA!
 Her lecture notes were super super organized, which made studying her lectures easy and effective.
 Her efforts were appreciated."

 > "She was super helpful and would go out of her way to present topics that we had mentioned having difficulties in.
 10/10"

-> "One of the only reasons I'll hopefully be passing this course this time around.
-Section was helpful and actually helped me learn, not just do, the homework to prepare for the exams and the take-home assignments."